BuDinamo/HMI-GantryPalletizerBeckhoff/LayerConfigurator/LayerConfigurator.md

 	   }
 	```

 - Set the rotation state of the newly generated box in a separated data array.
-This is done as there will be a greater problem if the rotation is set using the built-in rotation transformation
+This is done to avoid problems if the rotation is set using the built-in rotation transformation
 	```Javascript
 	var rotationStates = JSON.parse(TcHmi.Symbol.read('rotationStates', TcHmi.SymbolType.Internal));
 	rotationStates[uniqueId] = 0;